neooffice/NeoOffice/README.txt

    Archive::Zip

 4. Make sure that you have installed the "gcp" and "pkg-config" commands.
-You can download, compile, and install these commands by downloading, compiling, and installing the following packages from the http://www.darwinports.org/ website.
+You can download, compile, and install these commands by downloading, compiling, and installing the following packages from the http://www.macports.org/ website.
 Note that you will need to follow the instructions on the website for downloading, compiling, and installing the DarwinPorts "port" command.
 The "port" command is then used to do the downloading, compiling, and installation of the following packages:

-   sudo /path/to/port/command install coreutils sudo /path/to/port/command install pkgconfig sudo /path/to/port/command install libIDL sudo /path/to/port/command install gperf sudo /path/to/port/command install flex
+   sudo /path/to/port/command install coreutils sudo /path/to/port/command install pkgconfig sudo /path/to/port/command install libIDL sudo /path/to/port/command install gperf

+   And if you are building under Mac OS X 10.5 (Leopard):

+   sudo /path/to/port/command install flex

 5. Make sure that you have downloaded and installed the Mono Mac OS X framework: